Just Lost Your Job? COBRA May Be Your Best Health Insurance Strategy Now

 One option is to sign up for COBRA and stick with that coverage through the fall.
 When the marketplace open-enrollment period begins on Nov.
 1, you can then check out what's available in your area and, if you see options that are affordable, switch to marketplace coverage for Jan.
 1 and beyond.

-If you live in one of the 31 states plus the District of that have expanded Medicaid coverage to adults with incomes up to 138 percent of the federal poverty level (about $16,000 for one person), you should also check to see if you qualify for that, instead.
+If you live in one of the 31 states plus the District of Columbia that have expanded Medicaid coverage to adults with incomes up to 138 percent of the federal poverty level (about $16,000 for one person), you should also check to see if you qualify for that, instead.

 Q: How would Medicare coverage change under the Republicans' health care bill?
 Would the annual free wellness exams that were part of the Affordable Care Act be eliminated?